Cross-Sector Impact Grants

 • Book design/printing expenses

-• Exhibit installation and presentation
+• Exhibit installations and presentations

-• Film/media installation/screenings and presentations
+• Film/media installations, screenings, and presentations

 *For purposes of this grant program, South Arts defines temporary as designed to be exhibited or shown for not more than one year.
+Permanent public art creation and/or installation is not eligible for this grant program.

 Ineligible expenses include: